 Using Balm on Your Dog’s Feet

-Thanks to my nephew Harley, he thought the beeswax dog paw balm smelled pretty good.
+Thanks to my nephew Harley for being my model.
+He thought the beeswax dog paw balm smelled pretty good.

-This can be a great preventative treatment for all the dog paws in your family.
-And you can enjoy the fact that you know exactly what is in the recipe.
+This homemade paw balm can be a great preventative treatment for all the furry members of your family.
+And, you can enjoy the fact that you know exactly what is in the recipe.

 If you should feel yourself a bit jealous, consider making some beeswax balm for your feet– it is great for cracked heels.
 And, these lotion bars with beeswax are nice to have on hand during Winter too.

-**This recipe is for informational purposes only.
+**This recipe is for informational-entertainment purposes only.
 Any one (including dogs) can be allergic to anything.
-If you are concerned about this product, please consult your veterinarian.
+If you are concerned about this product, please consult your veterinarian before using.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.Read my Disclosure.